manticoresoftware/manticoresearch/manual/english/Server_settings/Common.md

 progressive_merge
 ------------------

 The progressive_merge is a configuration directive that, when enabled, merges real-time table disk chunks from smaller to larger ones.
 This approach speeds up the merging process and reduces read/write amplification.
-By default, this setting is enabled.
-If disabled, the chunks are merged in the order they were created.
+This setting is always enabled, and left in configuration only for backward compatibility.

 json_autoconv_keynames
 ------------------------